xullnn/ls_pull_over_push/130/answers.md

 5. What is the determinative factor that can decide the return value of a method(which optional accepts a block)?

 - answer
   - it is the implementation of the method, or say how we initially defined the method.
-We could choose to let the block's return value affects the method's return value, we also could choose not to.
+We could choose to or not to utilize the block's return value, it's due to the design of the method.

 6. Can we pass a block to any methods?
   - yes.
 Syntactically, every method in Ruby accepts a block as an implicit argument.